EqualAPriori/minimal_doc/docs/pdoc3.md

 This puts html files in a `../html` folder above the current `src` directory.
 For further discussion, see [here](https://github.com/pdoc3/pdoc/issues/55).

+To host, the cleanest way is to make a new (empty) branch and copy the contents of the `html` directory and put it into the `docs` directory of the new branch.
+Then, see the [hosting guide](hosting.md) about configuring github to know which branch and directory you want to host as your repository's page.

 ## More
 To see all the command line commands, simply type in